a144z/youtube-extract-knowledge/README.md

   - **Diagrams**: Visual representations of concepts and relationships
   - **Graphs**: Interactive knowledge graphs with nodes and edges
   - **Explore**: Creative discovery of hidden connections and novel insights
+  - **Strange**: Generate one unexpected term connected to transcript content with relationship description

 ### 🎯 **Interactive Graph Visualization**
 - **Real-time Graph Rendering**: Live D3.js visualization of knowledge graphs